Hometown Cha-Cha-Cha: Critical reception

 Hometown Cha-Cha-Cha was met with largely positive reviews.
 Jan Lee of The Straits Times gave the series 4 out of 5 stars, praising its "idyllic setting, charming leads, and colorful supporting characters."
 Pierce Conran in the South China Morning Post gave it 3 out of 5 stars, noting that the show "kept things simple."
 He added that while it occasionally indulged in "hokey dramatics," it never risked alienating its dedicated audience.
 S. Poorvaja of The Hindu noted it as a worthy representation of "slice-of-life goodness and wholesome romance of the best kind."

 Some critics offered mixed assessments.
 Joel Keller of Decider highlighted the "seashore scenery and the chemistry between the show's leads" but criticized the slow pacing.
 Similarly, Bang Yeon-joo of PD Journal critiqued the reliance on traditional gender stereotypes, specifically citing the recurring "damsel in distress" trope where Du-sik would repeatedly rescue Hye-jin.
 However, she also acknowledged the show's commercial success, which she attributed to its ability to create a calming and enjoyable atmosphere by developing not just the central romance, but also the heartfelt stories of the town's charming residents.

 Pop culture critic Jung Deok-hyeon described the show's reliance on clichés as a weakness, identifying a scene with a house trespasser as contrived and an outdated plot device to bring the leads closer.
 Despite these criticisms, Jung Deok-hyeon described the series as a "Soft Healing Drama," attributing its positive reception to the compelling fantasy of Gongjin Village, which provided a stark contrast to intense dramas like Squid Game.
 This sentiment was echoed by Professor Mo Jong-rin of Yonsei University, who called the series "refreshing."
-Mo suggested that the community in Hometown Cha-Cha-Cha serves as a positive alternative to the harsh realities depicted in Squid Game, he added, "I apologize to fans of Squid Game, but I honestly hope that foreigners remember Korea not as a sharp-edged country that criticizes reality in a provocative manner, but as a warm country that presents a community-based alternative to societal issues."
+Mo suggested that the community in Hometown Cha-Cha-Cha serves as a positive alternative to the harsh realities depicted in Squid Game, he added, "I apologize to fans of Squid Game, but I honestly hope that foreigners remember Korea not as a sharp-edged country that provocatively criticizes reality, but as a warm country that presents a community-based alternative to societal issues."

-Hometown Cha-Cha-Cha was included in various critics' top-drama lists.
+Hometown Cha-Cha-Cha was included in various critics' top drama lists.
 Variety ranked the series sixth on its list of "The Best International TV Shows of 2021," noting its lighthearted nature and simplicity offered a "refreshing escape amidst the pandemic's gloom."
 NME placed the series eighth on its list of "The Best Kdrama of 2021," praising its straightforward approach to dilemmas and its comforting, "warm embrace" feel.
 The series was also included in a list of "Best K-drama TV shows on Netflix" by The Scotsman.
 Chad de Guzman from Time included the drama in his list of "The 8 best Korean dramas on Netflix," remarking, "'Best' doesn't always have to mean 'intense and thought-provoking'.
 Sometimes it can simply mean easy, enjoyable viewing."